-C.Employment/Staffing
+C. Employment/Staffing

-Explain how the charter school employs instructional staff that meets state and federal qualifications.

-Explain the system that the charter school uses for teacher and administrator evaluations.

-Provide the approved and adopted pay for performance plan and salary schedule.
+- Explain how the charter school employs instructional staff that meets state and federal qualifications. - Explain the system that the charter school uses for teacher and administrator evaluations. - · Provide the approved and adopted pay for performance plan and salary schedule.

 The school employs instructional staff that meets state and federal requirements.
 All educational staff are required to hold a Bachelor's Degree or higher in their field and have State Certification for the required position.
 The school's certification annual self-audit displays the staff roster and the qualifications of the educational staff.
 At the school, there is a record kept of teaching certificates for all teachers, original college transcripts and any out-of-state certificates.
+Teachers teaching out of field are approved by the governing board, and the approved Out of Field waiver is maintained on file at the school.

-The purpose of Somerset Academy Village Charter Middle School, #5002, teacher evaluation system is to increase student learning growth by improving the quality of instruction.
-The system is founded on a core of effective practices that have been strongly linked to increased student achievement and include the Florida Educator Accomplished Practices and the requirements of Florida Statute 1012.34.
-Somerset Academy Village Charter Middle School, #5002, has opted to utilize the state approved Observe4Succes Evaluation System.
+The purpose of The Ben Gamla Preparatory Academy-5182 teacher evaluation system is to increase student learning growth by improving the quality of instruction.
+The system is founded on a core effective practices that have been strongly linked to increased student achievement and include the Florida Educator Accomplished Practices, the contemporary synthesized research of iobservation through effective educators Marzanos' Art and Science Teaching Tool, and the requirements of Florida Statute 1012.34.
 This model and the observation instruments are linked directly to effective teaching practices and the Florida Educator Accomplished Practices.

 It is the governing board's role to determine the effectiveness of its administration.
 Each Principal is evaluated at least once a year in accordance with F.S.
 1012.34.
-The Governing Board uses the Florida Consortium of Public Charter Schools School-Based Administrator Evaluation to evaluate the administrators from the school.
+The Governing Board uses the Marzano Focused School Leader Evaluation Model to evaluate the administrators from the school.
 It is then the role of each principal to determine the effective of her teacher performance, and student achievement and report his/her findings to the governing board.
 The Florida School Grades and state reports of learning gains and proficiency are useful tools in evaluating the schools overall effectiveness.